How we spend our money

 Our accounting period runs from 1 September to 31 August each year, with audited accounts published in February.

 A successful year

 The families we support are referred to us by professionals in the community, as we believe they are best placed to identify the people who will benefit most.
 Our referral network includes teachers, social workers, health visitors and other charities.
-In 2017 we worked with more than 1,300 referrers nationwide from 196 local authority areas.
-That represents 90% of all local authority areas.
+In 2018 we had nearly 3,000 referrers registered nationwide and received applications from 93% of all local authority areas.

 The breaks are tailored, as much as possible, to the needs and capabilities of the families.
 For instance, group trips are organised by voluntary and public-service organisations often as part of a wider project, and tend to involve families who may not be ready to tackle organising a holiday by themselves.

 You can find more information on the different ways in which we work with families here.